oecd/search-poc/README.md

 This is using the Visual Studio subscription and its (limited) resources.

+There are API keys for management (i.e. working with the index) and for querying (i.e. sending query requests and retrieving results).

 ## Document preparation

 Probably most time (as is usually the case) was spent converting our existing XML data to JSON that are suitable for the search engine.